fr3ak2402/GalaxySlicer/doc/Auxiliary-fan.md

-OrcaSlicer use `M106 P2` command to control auxiliary cooling fan.
+GalaxySlicerer use `M106 P2` command to control auxiliary cooling fan.

 If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhuast fan.
 Below is a reference configuration for Klipper.